 Overview of Bruns Eco Village planning process and media activity over Dec 2017 - Jan 2018

-There has been a lot of media coverage and discussion around Bruns Eco Village and the Saddle Road Planning Proposal over this past month.
-We would like to offer a sequence of events and an explanation of the planning proposal to help clarify any questions arising from the coverage.
+In late 2017 and early 2018 Bruns Eco Village received a lot of media coverage and there was a lot of discussion around Bruns Eco Village and the Saddle Road Planning Proposal.
+Below we have offered a sequence of events and an explanation of the planning proposal to help clarify any questions arising from that coverage.

 Overview of affordable housing and the planning process